Course Content

 Intermediate SQL

-In this chapter, you will need to use a specific type of table join, unlike the previous two chapters where, in theory, you could use the same type of JOIN
+In this chapter, you'll learn how to use a different type of table join.
+Unlike the previous chapters where you could use the same JOIN

 Swipe to show code editor